Try a Beer After Workout to Promote Recovery with a Reward

 However, after exercising, the human body becomes depleted of fluid and electrolytes, due to excess sweat as the body tries to cool down.

-Furthermore, small stores of carbohydrates and proteins are drawn down as the muscles work.
+Moreover, small stores of carbohydrates and proteins are further sapped as the muscles work.
 These all need to be replenished for the body to recover efficiently.

-But can beer emulate that effect, beyond all the other incredible benefits it has (such as an enhanced ability to enjoy being done with your workout)?
+But can beer emulate that effect, beyond all the other incredible benefits it has (such as an enhanced ability to relax from your workout)?

 Goodbye Gatorade.
 Hello Beer-Ade.

 First and foremost, be forewarned: funneling a few beers and heading out for a marathon isn’t the wisest choice.
 And the beer mile has bested many a great athlete.

 However, many beers in America have a low alcohol percentage at 4.6% ABV, meaning they’re 90% water.
 So, already, there is something of a hydrating factor in play, after a tough training session.

 Also, beer possesses that same little bit of protein and carbs one will find in any bottle of Gatorade.

 Plus, beer (in moderation) is known to lower LDL (bad) cholesterol and increases HDL (good) cholesterol.
 Beyond that, the soluble fiber found in beer in specific amounts potentially contributes to a preferable lipid profile.